 Robert D'Ovidio, PhD

-Associate Dean, Humanities and Social Science Research; Associate Professor of Sociology and Criminal Justice
+Associate Dean, Humanities and Social Science Research; Associate Professor of Sociology and Criminology & Justice Studies

 Office: PSA 203

 - PhD, Criminal Justice, Temple University, 2005